teaching-on-testbeds/hello-chameleon/notebooks/transfer.md

 While working on a remote host, we will often want to transfer files from the remote host to our local filesystem, or vice versa.

-To move data back and forth between your laptop and a remote system that you access with _ssh_, we can use _scp_.
+To move data back and forth between a terminal and a remote system that you access with _ssh_, we can use _scp_.
 The syntax is:

 ```shell
 scp [OPTIONS] SOURCE DESTINATION